TALQ-consortium/TALQ_specification/README.md

 To stay up-to-date you can sign up for the TALQ Newsletter which is published approx. three times a year.

 # Release notes

+## 2.4.1

+### Data model

+- Clarification added to VendorRecordingMode.content property; difference in content between no value or empty array as value.
+- Clarification for read-only attributes when sent by the CMS.
+- All `startTime` and `endTime` properties related to entities in a control program must follow the hh:mm:ss format.
+- Clarification added to LoggerConfig.sourceAddresses for different combinations of white and black lists.
+- VendorAttributeDesc.type enum list completed with new types introduced in 2.4.0
+- The `VendorAttributeDesc` `type` and `scope` properties are made required since the CMS is not able to dynamically create the appropriate UI without this information.

+### At API for CMS:

+- Added a 409-Conflict status response to the `post` request in `services`, `device-classes`, `devices` and `lamp-types` resources.

+### At API for Gateway

+- Added a 409-Conflict status response to the `post` request in `devices`, `control-programs`, `calendars`, `lamp-types`, `logger-configs`  and `groups` resources.

 ## 2.4.0